 4. Ryte Content Editor

 With a free Ryte account, you can get 10 TF*IDF analyses per month as well as keyword recommendations and topic inspiration.
-Add your carefully crafted copy to the content editor, set your focus keyword and you’ll get some really clever analysis on your text.
+Add your carefully crafted copy to the content editor, set your focus keyword and you’ll get some really clever analysis of your text.
 The recommendations are based on what the top-ranking content includes, so you can see what topics and keywords you might be missing.
 You’ll also get a clearer picture of where you’ve overdone things, as this tool highlights phrases and words you’ve used too often.
 This will really help you work on the salience (or relevance) of your text to the subject.

-If you’re writing copy all the time but want to make use of the free Ryte account, save it for those really important moments, like copy for key pages or a vital article.
+If you’re writing copy all the time but want to make use of the free Ryte account, save it for those really important moments, like copy for key web pages or a vital article.

 Of course, typos and grammatical errors can have an impact on how both humans and parsers interpret what we write.
 So, check, check and check again.
 Grammarly is a great tool for picking up errors.
 Use it.